 *Table information taken from the National standards for Day Care and Childminding.

 You must also provide a minimum of one toilet and one wash hand basin with hot and cold water available for every 10 children over the age of two years.

-The children’s needs and welfare should be promoted through appropriate activities and play, which develop children’s emotional, physical, social and intellectual capabilities.
+If you’re thinking of setting up a nursery then you must ensure that children’s needs and welfare are promoted through appropriate activities and play, which develop children’s emotional, physical, social and intellectual capabilities.

-If you are intending to convert a residential property, things get a little more complicated as you will need to apply for planning permission.
+If you are intending to convert a residential property to set up a nursery, things get a little more complicated as you will need to apply for planning permission.
 In particular, the planning authorities will check for adequate parking for all the parents dropping off and picking up their children.
-And if the local residents aren’t behind the plan, your application could be held up for a long time.
+And if the local residents aren’t behind the plan, your application to open a nursery could be held up for a long time.

 “It took us 12 months to get planning permission for one nursery because it was in a residential area,” explained Pat Perkins of the Wingfield nursery in Leicester.
 “The residents didn’t want a nursery and twice we were given permission but they challenged it so you automatically lose it and we had to go to appeal.
 But we met the criteria 100% and we didn’t go away.”

 You should also seek advice from your local environmental health department to ensure you comply with legal obligations under the Health and Safety at Work Act 1974 and the Food Safety Act.